 Rhinitis is inflammation of the mucous lining of the nose.

-Colds can be caused by as many as 200 different viruses.
-The viruses are transmitted by sneezing and coughing, by contact with soiled tissues or handkerchiefs, or by close contact with an infected person.
-Colds are easily spread in schools, offices, or any place where people live or work in groups.
-The incubation period ranges between 24 and 72 hours.
+Colds can be caused by as many as 200 different viruses which are transmitted by sneezing and coughing, by contact with soiled tissues or handkerchiefs, or by close contact with an infected person.

 The onset of a cold is usually sudden.
 The virus causes the lining of the nose to become inflamed and produce large quantities of thin, watery mucus.
-Children sometimes run a fever with a cold.
 The inflammation spreads from the nasal passages to the throat and upper airway, producing a dry cough, headache, and watery eyes.
-Some people develop muscle or joint aches and feel generally tired or weak.
-After several days, the nose becomes less inflamed and the watery discharge is replaced by a thick, sticky mucus.
-This change in the appearance of the nasal discharge helps to distinguish rhinitis caused by a viral infection from rhinitis caused by an allergy.
+After several days, the nasal tissues become less inflamed and the watery discharge is replaced by a thick, sticky mucus.
+This change in the appearance of the nasal discharge helps to distinguish rhinitis caused by a viral infection from allergic rhinitis.

-Rebecca J. Frey, The Gale Group Inc., Gale, Detroit,
+Rebecca Frey, Belinda Rowland, Teresa G. Odle, The Gale Group Inc., Gale, Detroit,